-In this short dramedy scene, PENELOPE talks to her husband STRATFORD about her boredom in the life that they are living together.
+In this short dramedy Playtime, PENELOPE talks to her husband STRATFORD about her boredom in the life that they are living together.
 Takes place 20th century.

 - Download the free .pdf screenplay version: Playtime